 -

-[Feb 2026] 🥈 Our team Utokyo ranked 2nd Place in the Iqra’Eval2 Challenge at INTERSPEECH 2026!
+[Feb 2026] 🥈 Our UTokyo team placed 2nd in the Iqra’Eval2 Challenge at INTERSPEECH 2026.

 -

-Read the Paper and explore the Demo of our shadowing-based framework.
+Read the paper and explore the demo of our shadowing-based framework.

 📝 Publications